 A close view of the stalked barnacles carpeting the rock around the vents

-Yeti crabs are found around East Pacific deep-sea vents, but those species have hairy arms.
-The yeti crabs found in Antarctica have hairy chests instead.
+Yeti crabs are found around deep-sea vents.
+Some species have hairy arms, but the ones pictured here inhabit the waters off Antarctica and have hairy chests instead.

 A sample of part of a vent chimney brought to the surface by the Isis ROV.

 A second vent fragment.
 Minerals in the ultra-heated water from the vents precipitates out, leaving behind chimney-like vent structures.

 Zoarcid fish caught in a trap deployed by the ROV.
 Samples of abundant animals were taken so that researchers can determine how they fit into the known animal kingdom.

 A ghostly pale octopus caught on camera near the vents.
 The octopuses seemed curious, or at least drawn in by the ROV lights, and often came right up to the submersible.